 Honest.

-It's open line Friday.
+It's Open Line Friday.

-I'm Roger Hedgecock, filling in for Rush Limbaugh here at the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.
+I'm Roger Hedgecock filling in for Rush Limbaugh here at the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

-Mayor Richard Daly of Chicago Thursday proposed to turn over municipal hiring to an independent commission After federal investigators charged that two city of Chicago officials illegally lined up jobs for people with political connections.
+Mayor Richard Daly of Chicago Thursday proposed to turn over municipal hiring to an independent commission after federal investigators charged that two city of Chicago officials illegally lined up jobs for people with political connections.

-Federal prosecutors this week allege two delay administrators administration officials illegally doled out patronage jobs, giving people jobs for political reasons.
+Federal prosecutors this week allege two delay administration officials illegally doled out patronage jobs, giving people jobs for political reasons.

-Say it ain't so.
+Say it ain't so in Chicago.

-In Chicago, what is this world coming to?
+What is this world coming to?

 Yikes.

-Um there was a letter to the editor in the Arizona Republic in Arizona.
+There was a letter to the editor in the Arizona Republic in Arizona.

 It's a complaint.

-A wake-up call from Luke's Jets, June 23rd, 12 AM.
+A wake-up call from Luke's jets, June 23rd, 12 a.m.

 Question of the day for Luke Air Force Base.